 - The 2 most important words to learn are “Thank you” and “Hello” in any language.

 - Put some money on your SKYPE account.
 You can call home for free or cheap with SKYPE.
+(Zoom gets all the glory these days, but SKYPE lets me call phone numbers directly without the recipient needing an app.)
 It’s the greatest thing!
+And set up whatsapp on your phone for free calls to everyone who has a whatsapp account.

 - Be super flexible.
 Weird, unexpected things are going to happen, guaranteed.
 It’ll make a great story